Krishna Prasad Bhattarai: Interim government after democratic movement of 1990s

 Bhattarai was the Prime Minister of the Interim Government after the 1990 People's Movement/Jana Andolan which brought democracy to the country, bringing an end to the 30-year-old Panchayati government, and to absolute monarchy in Nepal.

 Bhattarai transformed the country from an absolute monarchy to a multi-party democracy without any major problems.
 He was prime minister when the constitution (1990) of Nepal was promulgated and successfully held the first multi-party election in 30 years.
 He was a popular leader but lost the election by a very narrow margin.

 He again served as Prime Minister from May 1999 to March 2000.
 He also held the portfolio of foreign ministry from 1990 to 1991 and briefly during 1999 while he was prime minister.
-He was a founding member and former president of the Nepali Congress Party.
+He was a founding member and president of the Nepali Congress Party.

 Family and personal life

 His ancestor family is from politically influential Gorkha district.
 It is the same district that later brought Ex-PM Baburam Bhattarai to the politics.
-He never married.
+Kishunji remained a bachelor for his entire life.

 Kishunji was a Hindu Brahmin and was very fond of reciting Bhagvad Gita.
 He was religious, saintly and adhered firm beliefs, for which he was called Sant (virtuous) by the public.